Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Study Notes/Relational Database Design.md

 > [!info]- Functional Dependencies:
 >  A constraint between two sets of attributes in a relation.
 If A functionally determines B, then knowing the value of A allows us to uniquely determine the value of B.
 >  > [!note]-
->  > A functional dependency is a **constraint** between two sets of attributes in a relation.
+>  > - A functional dependency is a **constraint** between two sets of attributes in a relation.
 If A and B are attributes of relation R, B is functionally dependent on A (denoted as `A → B`) if each value of A is associated with exactly one value of B.
+>  > - **Legal instance** - An instance that satisfies all such real-world constraints.
 >
 >
 >> [!Example]- Example: